GREEN BURIAL COUNCIL

 "There is currently no known risk associated with being in the same room at a funeral or visitation service with the body of someone who died of COVID-19."
 Centers for Disease Control

-It follows that burial is safe in a conventional or natural cemetery.
-All reports indicate that these burials are continuing to take place, though many are now immediate burials.
-The difference is that these burials will necessarily take place in isolation, without families present, and with workers maintaining distance from one another.
-This will have significant impact on management practices and the grief process for millions of families.
+It followed that burial was safe in a conventional or natural cemetery.
+The difference was that these burials took place in isolation, without families present, and with workers maintaining distance from one another.
+This had significant impact on management practices and the grief process for millions of families.

-Natural burial cemeterians are already working together to find ways to continue their work efficiently and to provide the means for families and friends to participate without being physically present.
-Many are working closely with funeral directors who are developing ways to make accommodations as they facilitate the burials for the families using online platforms.
+Natural burial cemeterians worked together to find ways to continue their work efficiently and to provide the means for families and friends to participate without being physically present.
+Many worked closely with funeral directors to develop ways to make accommodations as they facilitated the burials for the families using online platforms.
+Many of these protocols continue for Covid and other special circumstances.
 Please check with your cemetery for specific guidelines.

 More from the NFDA on cremation and burial (3.23.20):